Living Room Bedroom Combo (Design Ideas)

 A loft bed could be quite a construction project, however it would be ideal for large rooms with high ceilings.
 A loft frame could be utilized as a living space or bedroom depending on your preference.

-More Ideas to Break Up an Open Room for a Living Room Bedroom Combo
+More Ideas to Break Up an Open Room

+If your room is large enough, a sectional couch can be positioned to create separation between a living space and a bed.
 A tea cart or bar cart does double duty as a classy bedside table and a place to store make-up and other toiletries or items for hobby use.
 Use the bottom shelf for make-up (or whatever) storage, keeping your items organized in bamboo boxes or fabric baskets, and use the top shelf for a small lamp, a bedtime book, and a pretty little potted plant.

-Because it is on wheels, you can easily roll this cart to wherever you need it when it comes time to do your make-up, paint your nails, or paint that model car that you’ve had stashed away since you were 9.
+Because it is on wheels, you can easily roll this cart wherever you need it when it comes time to do your make-up, paint your nails, or paint that model car you’ve stashed away since you were 9.
 The Broadbridge Bar Cart from allmodern.com is a fabulous option for a sophisticated bedside or sofa side table.

 Having a bedroom and living room combo is a great way to stretch your creative thinking skills.
 Make a quick sketch of your space and play around with furniture placement on paper.
 If you are starting with a blank canvas, use painter’s tape to outline where you want furnishings to be placed.